Download a pdf version here...

 Tariffs – Many of these, especially the ones that have been in effect the longest disproportionately affect housing / construction, ie steel / appliances

 Inefficiency caused by low-interest rates – When the cost of borrowing is low, and especially when asset values are also high, people will take huge risks to make a small profit.
 Warren Buffett calls it picking up nickels in front of a bulldozer.
 The classic symptoms of artificially low borrowing costs are blatantly obvious right now when you know what to look for.
 Let’s sum it up this way.
 If you were considering opening a Blockbuster Video franchise and could borrow 100k at 3% with a $2000 payment, that idea would be substantially more enticing than if you had to borrow 100K at 6% with a $3500 payment.
 While the perils of this are obvious to all, it’s so subtle in the general economy we often fail to consider it.
-Case in point, one of our government chartered (basically) behemoth competitors American Homes for Rent is a 7+-year-old abomination that I believe has never turned a profit.
+Case in point, one of our government-chartered (basically) behemoth competitors American Homes for Rent is a 7+-year-old abomination that I believe has never turned a profit.
 “Profits on the Horizon for American Homes 4 Rent (AMH)“ Somehow they continue to buy up houses that you might have bought thereby driving up prices and costs, consolidate handymen we may have hired to work exclusively for them, and incompetently manage

 thousands of properties that a company like ours might have efficiently managed.
 I sit in on their conference calls from time to time and it’s shocking how out of touch they are with this industry.
 I am also convinced their numbers, particularly the vacancy rate is outright fraudulent at nearly 96%.
 Since their tenants typically dominate the eviction docket it’s really tough to see how that’s possible though I guess an upcoming eviction with 2 months of unpaid rent could still be considered occupied?
 I say somehow they continue, but that’s tongue in cheek as the how is blatantly obvious, they live off nearly free money as a result of low-interest rates and rental inflation (also caused by low-interest rates).
 Scaling up like this usually results in better productivity, but as in this case except when it’s due to nothing other than cheap borrowing costs and subsidies.
 Lacking profits isn’t necessarily a terrible thing, Amazon went years without a profit after all.
 Well, I assure you AMH isn’t changing the world, in fact, they’re nothing but a giant parasite and their meal is sub 4.5% interest rates.
-“But my mortgage rate is 5%” you say?
+“But my mortgage rate is 5%,” you say?
 That’s because they don’t pay the same rates we do, they sell bonds that they can then roll over whenever needed so long as rates are low and investors are willing to take huge risks for nickels.
 As Warren Buffett said, you see who’s swimming with no trunks when the tide goes out.
-Interest rates are rising, that will dampen investor appetite, and I guarantee you’ll read about AMH’s bankruptcy within 5 years if it continues, and there are tons of companies just like this in a wide array of housing niches.
+Interest rates are rising, which will dampen investor appetite, and I guarantee you’ll read about AMH’s bankruptcy within 5 years if it continues, and there are tons of companies just like this in a wide array of housing niches.

 Rising construction costs can be directly translated to the rental industry and repairs as well.
-Vendors who might have worked for us instead go to work for large corporations / apartments leaving less, often subpar options for us.
+Vendors who might have worked for us instead go to work for large corporations / apartments leaving fewer, often subpar options for us.
 Having the promise of a solid backstop gives vendors the confidence & motivation to raise prices.
 Raw material increases affect everyone, and as mentioned the tariffs have hit homeowners in particular.
 The profit & loss statement for a construction company is pretty simple for the most part.

 Income – Money paid by real estate owners